 - Change impact analysis: Once the requirements have been finalized, a thorough change impact analysis needs to be performed.
 This will help determine the viability of the change and the timeline for delivery.

 - Design and development: Before a new feature gets developed, its use cases need to be mapped out.
 This will help in identifying the scope of the development before the actual process begins.
 Making changes in complex codebases without any prior knowledge of the design components leads to poor code quality.

 - Testing: Testing modern software systems and products is a massive responsibility.
-There was a time when only the massive enterprises used to have dedicated QA departments.
+There was a time when only massive enterprises used to have dedicated QA departments.
 Today, even the smallest software houses have one.
 This is because testing interdependent systems and solutions require great care, knowledge, and time.
 Customer expectations are high, and delivering resilient, available services is of paramount importance.

 - Setting up continuous integration/deployment pipelines: In order to deliver products and changes to the customer faster, development teams set up continuous integration/deployment (CI/CD) pipelines.
 These pipelines automate the building, testing, and deployment of applications.

-Challenges Faced by Product Development Teams
+Challenges faced by Product Development teams